retry51776/notes/psychlogy/README.md

 > Understand **mechanic** by either collect statistics, or by logic;

 - There is no solution, only tradeoff.
-> Everything cost something.

 - Great power comes great responsibility. `from spider-man`
-> IMO: Most people problem is they want power `money, position` without responsibility;
+> IMO: Common problem is people's desire for power, money, and position without assuming responsibility.
 >
-> Parenting should base on equal respect; Make kid understand more power comes with more responsibility.
+> > Parenting should base on equal respect; Make kid understand more power comes with more responsibility.

 - Most things have recursive property.
 > Ex: Wealth, Knowledge, Ability, Social Skill

-- We reverted to reptilian brain in time of conflict.
-> Hack around by delay response. `aka cool off period`

 - Heard < Seen < Used < Understand < Improve < Trust yourself < Others trust you
 > or knowing < remembering < understanding < communicating